Skip to main content

 When should I avoid AI and seek human help immediately?

-How do I choose a effective and appropriate AI mental health app?
+How do I choose an effective and safe AI mental health app?

 The Future of Care Is Human and AI, Together